vovchisko/ender-o/README.md

 **dɪsˈkleɪmə:**

 *Unfortunately, I am not a part of Frontier Developments Plc.
-I'm using assets from original Elite Dangerous game to make people feel more comfortable playing with ED-VOID tools.
 All right on Elite Dangerous and assets belongs to Frontier Dev Plc.*